Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Dennis must meet strict safety and certification standards.
-Complex removals require an ISA Certified Arborist, and all operators should be trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
+Professional brush removal in Dennis requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Always call Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation or stump removal, maintaining a 10-foot minimum distance from power lines.
-Coordinate with local utilities for underground and overhead hazards.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10 feet minimum distance from overhead power lines.
+Liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding are required for commercial work.
+For utility coordination, contact:

 120 Theophilus F. Smith Road, Dennis, MA 02638